A Comprehensive Guide to Social Engineering Prevention

 Don’t Forget Cyber Awareness Training

-Despite all the technical recommendations covered, the human element remains your weakest link.
-More than 85% of data breaches stem from human mistakes.
+The human element remains your weakest link despite all the technical recommendations covered.
+For instance, more than 85% of data breaches stem from human mistakes.
 So, any initiative to prevent social engineering attacks requires cyber awareness training.

 Unfortunately, many companies (upwards of 50%) lack formal cyber awareness training.
 Training helps familiarize your employees with what to look for with social engineering attacks.

-Dollar for dollar, training may be your most effective defense when it comes to social engineering prevention.
+Dollar for dollar, training may be your most effective defense for social engineering prevention.

 Looking to Reduce Your Risks?

-If you’re looking for an IT company near you that helps prevent social engineering attacks, give us a call.
-We have a host of cybersecurity services, including cyber awareness training, that substantially reduce your risks.
+If you’re looking for an IT company near you in Harrisburg, Lancaster, York, and surrounding areas to help prevent social engineering attacks, give us a call.
+We have many cybersecurity services, including cyber awareness training, that substantially reduce your risks.

-As a managed service provider, we provide IT solutions to small and mid-sized businesses throughout Pennsylvania.
+As a managed IT services provider, we provide IT solutions to small and mid-sized businesses throughout Pennsylvania.
 Find out more about how we can help drive your IT success now.